Mtconcept/Help/README.md

-in your git interface click on make pull request locate your username branch and make a pull request to, dont make a pull request to master pls
-✌️ let's start creating those magic✨ ✨
+in your git interface click on make pull request locate your username branch and make a pull request to, dont make a pull request to master pls let's start creating those magic